braposo/graphql-react-component/README.md

 # graphql-react-component
-Create React component from a GraphQL query
+Create React components from a GraphQL query